Coloquinte/sleekit/README.md

 <img src="results/scaling_1.5b.png" width=45%><img src="results/scaling_3b.png" width=45%>

 The usual approach of minimizing the MSE yields results that are far from optimal.
-Using the full hessian matrix or its diagonal yields similar results that are on average much better than MSE alone.
-However, they are still far from the theoretical optimum of integrating the weight optimization algorithm with the scaling method.
+Using the full hessian matrix or its diagonal yields similar results that are on average much better than MSE alone, although they are still far from the theoretical optimum of integrating the weight optimization algorithm with the scaling method.

-### Trick 2: adding bias correction
+### Trick 2: combining with bias correction

 [Bias correction](https://arxiv.org/abs/1810.05723) is a method used to reduce the impact of quantization on a layer.
 Newer quantization methods behave much better, and it is not used much anymore.